MuscariBogdan/SpecFlowAutomation/README.md

 To run the tests, use the provided test runners:

-- Execute the test suite using SpecFlow or a continuous integration tool (e.g., Jenkins, Azure DevOps).
+- Execute the test suite using SpecFlow.
 - Optionally, configure and customize the test execution environment (e.g., browsers, parallel execution).

 Happy testing!